giulong/spectrum/docs/README.md

     ```

    > 💡 Tip<br/>
    The `User` class in the snippet above is declared as a static inner class.
-This is not mandatory, you could have plain public classes in their own Java file.
+This is not mandatory, you could have plain public classes in their own java file.

 3. Make Spectrum aware of your Data class by providing its fqdn in the configuration.yaml: